-University Police and Public Safety will generally make the determination, in consultation with other University offices, if a Timely Warning is required.
-However, in emergency situations, any police supervisor may authorize a Timely Warning.
+At Penn State College of Medicine, the Director of Security will generally make the determination, in consultation with other University offices, if a Timely Warning is required.
 For incidents involving off-campus crimes, the University may issue a Timely Warning if the crime occurred in a location used and frequented by the University population.

-EMERGENCY RESPONSE AND EVACUATION PROCEDURES

-Emergency Management at Penn State University
+EMERGENCY RESPONSE AND EVACUATION PROCEDURES Emergency Management at Penn State University

-The Office of Emergency Management assists departments and campuses with developing, maintaining, and implementing emergency operations plans, developing and conducting exercises, hazard and risk education, and building partnerships with external response agencies.
+The Office of Emergency Management assists departments and campuses with developing, maintaining, implementing emergency operations plans, developing and conducting exercises, hazard and risk education, and building partnerships with external response agencies.
 The Office of Emergency Management is responsible for assisting with and coordinating the University's overarching emergency management program, as explained in Policy AD70, Emergency Management (https://policy.psu.edu/ policies/Ad70).